 Custodial credit risk: In the case of deposits, this is the risk that in the event of a bank failure, the City's deposits may not be returned to it.
-The City does not have a deposit policy for custodial credit risk.
-Of the deposits and investments, \$701,834 and \$90,770 were held in the State Treasurer's Investment Pool and Diversified Bond Fund, respectively, which are not insured or guaranteed by the FDIC.
+The City has a deposit policy to minimize custodial credit risk.
+Of the deposits and investments, \$381,536 and \$100,116 were held in the State Treasurer's Investment Pool (LGIP) and Diversified Bond Fund (DBF), respectively, which are not insured or guaranteed by the FDIC.